Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 can have a significant impact on the model's ability to correctly edit code:

 - **Quantization** -- Open source models are often available at dozens of different quantizations.
+Most seem to only modestly decrease code editing skill, but stronger quantizations do have a real impact.
 - **Context window** -- Cloud providers can decide how large a context window to accept, and they often choose differently.
 Ollama defaults to a tiny 2k context window, and silently discards data that exceeds it.
 Such a small window has